AntonAyzenberg/toric-diagonalization-slides.github.io/README.md

 8. I think KaTeX is better than [MathJax](https://www.mathjax.org/) because the output of mathjax on a webpage is something mysterious
 (neither a text, nor an image), while KaTeX produces a plain text inside html-tags.
 It runs very quickly, the output can be copied to clipboard with no need to deTeXify, it preserves css-styles in a fancy way, and so on and so forth.
-I haven't try to render complicated math stuff, though.
+I haven't tried to render complicated math stuff with KaTeX, though.

 9. If you want to make Reveal slides in a graphical editor similarly to Google-slides, you can use Reveal-editor.
 Its free version has limited functionality.
 I haven't tried the full version because I was not sure if it allows manual